 Alternative: You can avoid contact with pollen by consuming marijuana in edible forms like concentrates and food recipes.

 There are chances that if you have an allergy to a certain type of food or proteins, then you will be allergic to marijuana as well.
-Some examples of such foods are banana, tomatoes, almond, peach, and apples.
+Some examples of such foods are bananas, tomatoes, almonds, peach, and apples.

 This cross-reactivity happens because marijuana and the food that I just mentioned have similar proteins.
 So, antibodies activated by these food types also activate when you come in contact with marijuana.
 And you start having an allergic response.